YunnuY/meen/README.md

 Mongo-Ember-Express-Node full-stack javascript open-source solution.

-After being an ember and rails developer for some time, i find that i prefer JavaScript(nodejs) solutions than others.
+After being an ember and rails developer for some time, i find that pure javascript solutions is more and more attractive.
-Both frontend and backend follow the same philosophy, both work perfect with json data, and the community is dynamic and creative.
-Pure javascritp solution seems good in the web world.
+Both frontend and backend follow the same philosophy, all things work perfect with json data, and most of all, the community is dynamic and creative.
+Pure javascritp solution sounds good in the web world.

-After some search, i found there has been some similiar solutions like [meanjs](https://github.com/meanjs/mean) and [hackathon](https://github.com/sahat/hackathon-starter).
-But the first one using angularjs as frontend framwork but i prefer ember, and the latter one is focus on backend side.
+After some search, i found there have been some similiar solutions like [meanjs](https://github.com/meanjs/mean) and [hackathon](https://github.com/sahat/hackathon-starter).
+However the first one using angularjs as frontend framwork while i prefer ember, and the latter one only focus on backend side.

-The purpose is using best tools in js community to build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.
+The purpose of this project is to build a robust framework using best tools in js community, to support daily development needs, and help developers use better practices while working with popular javascript components.

 ## architecture overview